pawansharma15/cloudTreeView/README.md

 # To build an app for MAC
 npm run build
-The application will be in dir clView-darwin-x64/ as clView.app
+The application will be in dir viewCloud-darwin-x64/ as viewCloud.app